JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_object_output/index.md

     option)
 - **Vertices** - Vector list that represents the new locations for the vertices.
 (Only for the vertices option)
-- **Material Indices** - An integer list, the first integer represent the index of the material of the first polygon, the 2nd integer represent the index of the material of the 2nd polygon, ....

 ## Outputs